Police: Mother admits to starving daughter, dumping body

 Tolson also told investigators that she had starved her daughter, Blair Niles, for approximately three-and-a-half weeks, police said.

-The child’s body hasn’t been recovered, but police said investigators found unspecified evidence in Tolon’s apartment corroborating her account.
+The child’s body hasn’t been recovered, but police said investigators found evidence in Tolson’s apartment corroborating her account.
+A court filing says police found a pillow without a pillowcase in Tolson’s apartment.

 Tolson was arrested Wednesday after an acquaintance called 911 to report that Tolson had told her that she killed her child, according to police.